 On one of my PCs, I have an old GPU, and streaming a video causes things to freeze.
 The only option is close to the streaming, and restart.
 I sometimes have to stop streaming for a while so it may cool off.

-Windows 10 has gotten better handling situations, and there are less frequent crashes than before.
+Windows 11/10 has gotten better at handling situations, and there are fewer frequent crashes than before.
 Sometimes restarting a Service or process can resolve the problem, but for that, one has to know which service or process it is.
-That is the reason many still prefer to restart than troubleshooting the problem.
+That is the reason many still prefer to restart than troubleshoot the problem.

 If a restart does not solve the problem